 What moodiness and anxiety does is it causes rumination, which produces the thoughts of the dreary, repeatedly, over and over again.

-But things alter, things change once you begin to write your thoughts down.
+But things alter, things change for the better once you begin to write your courage down.

-Choose to write about your scarred life, in a private journal named hope.
+Choose to write about your scarred life, in a private blog named hope.
 Write a story of your disclosures, script a narrative, perhaps even a novel.

 Make sure you get involved, lose yourself, get lost in the task, and you’ll begin to rise above the everyday frustrations of your life.